-The best part about this exercise is that it’s the opposite of other money saving exercises.
+The best part about this exercise is that it’s the opposite of other money-saving exercises.
 Many other ways to save money involve a lot of work for a little return.
-By negotiating contracts or cancelling them entirely, you do a little work and get the savings throughout the year.
+By negotiating contracts or canceling them entirely, you do a little work and get the savings throughout the year.
 That’s a better to do it!

 Cut cut cut

-Now comes the hard part — with a log of your monthly expenses, identifying which ones are good (fine the way they are), which ones have creeped too high, you need to take action.
+Now comes the hard part — with a log of your monthly expenses, identifying which ones are good (fine the way they are), and which ones have crept too high, you need to take action.